 But a lot of questions arise internally when a company decides to adopt a chatbot.
 How to build a chatbot?
-Do we need to know coding to build a chatbot?
+Do we need to know to code to build a chatbot?
 Should we code our own chatbot?
 While it’s true that organizations started off by coding their own chatbots, we’re now seeing a shift in preference towards code-free chatbot platforms.

 Bot building platforms are more scalable than self-coded chatbots

-Benefits of bot building platforms
+Benefits of bot-building platforms

 - The core advantage of chatbot platforms is that they already have a fluid chatbot architecture in place, enabling faster bot creation and heightened scalability.